 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Gamble, John Thomas, "An analysis of linear and non-linear coherent detection in atmospheric noise at very low frequency" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 259.
+259.